 - Designing and implementing team budgets, milestones, and benchmarks

 - Assisting and mentoring team members

 What Is the Job Demand for Immunologists?

-Job opportunities for immunologists are projected to grow 15-20 percent from 2012-2022, which is faster than average for all occupations.
+Job opportunities for immunologists are projected to grow 17 percent between 2020 and 2030, which is faster than average for all occupations.*

 How Do I Get an Immunologist Degree?

 Becoming an immunologist requires extensive education and training.
 A bachelor's degree is only the first step.
 Clinical positions involving work with patients require medical school and an M.D.
 Many schools offer pre-med programs leading to a B.S.
 A major in biology is another option.
 Either way, courses in biology, chemistry, organic chemistry, physics, statistics, and mathematics are very important.
 Students of environmental immunology learn basic immunology, toxicology, disease pathways, and research methods.

 The next step is passing the Medical College Admissions Test (MCAT) for admission to medical school.
 A residency is required after completing medical school.
 Residents will conduct extensive lab work to gain experience with immunological testing methods.